 - A particularly pertinent case for creep testing of pressure-sensitive adhesives, cold flow in transdermal patches can increase the area (and thus rate) at which a drug is dispersed to a patient

 - Measuring zero shear viscosity and elastic response to analyse anti-rutting properties of polymer binders

 What is a Creep Test?

 A creep test takes into consideration responses to the application and/or removal of a constant defined shear stress by measuring shear strain over time.

-Typically, the small but defined shear stress is applied until an equilibrium shear strain rate is acheived.
+Typically, the small but defined shear stress is applied until an equilibrium shear strain rate is achieved.
 Once this constant rate is reached, the applied shear stress is removed and the material is allowed to reach an equilibrium state.

 There are two primary pieces of information generated by a creep test:

 - Zero Shear Viscosity – The most commonly used piece of information generated by a creep test, zero shear viscosity of a material refers to the Newtonian plateau viscosity of the material observed under very low shear conditions.

 - Equilibrium Compliance – the elastic response of the material to strain provides a window into the viscoelastic component of a material.